-It's official: Jacinda Ardern is New Zealand's most popular Prime Minister in a century and Simon Bridges is hurtling into political oblivion.
+It's official: Jacinda Ardern is one of New Zealand's most popular Prime Minister and Simon Bridges is hurtling into political oblivion.

 We have never seen anything like the results in our latest Newshub-Reid Research Poll but the country has never experienced anything quite like COVID-19.